Grosse Pointe Blank

-Grosse Pointe Blank is a 1997 American action-comedy thriller film directed by George Armitage and written by Tom Jankiewicz, D. V. DeVincentis, Steve Pink, and John Cusack.
+Grosse Pointe Blank is a 1997 American black comedy romantic crime film directed by George Armitage and written by Tom Jankiewicz, D. V. DeVincentis, Steve Pink, and John Cusack.
 Based on a story written by Jankiewicz, it follows a professional assassin who leaves Los Angeles to attend a high school reunion in his hometown of Grosse Pointe, Michigan, where he reconnects with the girlfriend he abandoned on prom night.
 The film stars Cusack, Minnie Driver, and Dan Aykroyd.

 The score was composed by Joe Strummer, formerly of the Clash, and the soundtrack features punk rock, ska, and new wave songs by artists including The Clash, the Specials, and Echo & the Bunnymen.
 The soundtrack album peaked at number 31 on the Billboard 200 and later prompted a second volume.
+Grosse Pointe Blank was released by Buena Vista Pictures on April 11, 1997.
+The film itself received positive reviews from critics and grossed $31 million on a $15 million budget.

 Plot

 Martin Blank, a professional assassin based in Los Angeles, is preparing for a job when his assistant Marcella informs him that he has received an invitation to his ten-year high school reunion.
 Fellow assassin Grocer approaches Martin about joining his up-and-coming assassin's union, which Martin refuses as he prefers to work alone.
 On a job in Miami, Martin's attempt to stage his target's cause of death as natural causes goes wrong, and he is forced to shoot the target.
 His client demands that he make amends by killing a federal whistleblower in Detroit, close to his hometown of Grosse Pointe, where the reunion is taking place.

 Martin discovers that his childhood home in Grosse Pointe has been replaced by a convenience store and that his widowed and estranged mother Mary, to whom he had been anonymously sending money, is living in a nursing home and has dementia.
 He reconnects with his childhood friend, Paul Spericki, and high school sweetheart, Debi Newberry, a local radio disc jockey whom he had abandoned on prom night to enlist in the army.

 Martin is stalked by fellow hitman Felix LaPoubelle, who attempts to kill him by blowing up the convenience store.
 He is also followed by two NSA agents, Lardner and McCullers, who were tipped off to his contract by Grocer.
 Martin remains distracted by his desire to reconcile with Debi and procrastinates in opening the dossier on his target.
 Grocer tracks down Martin and tells him that Felix was hired by a wealthy dog owner whose prized retriever was killed on one of Martin's previous assignments.
 Martin replies that he knows Grocer made the agents follow him and again refuses to join the union.